Clinton Liberal Institute: Operation

-In 1878, the Institute was relocated from Clinton to the facilities of the former Fort Plain Female Seminary and Collegiate Institute in Fort Plain, New York.
-In 1891, the Institute established a military academy (with both male and female cadets) as part of the school, and had an armory for the storage of artillery equipment.
+According to Cunningham, in his History of Oneida County, "This institution had somewhat of a checkered career, and finally, in 1879, was removed to Fort Plain."
+The checkered career was the institute's precarious financial status, which threatened its survival: "through a long period the life of the school was an incessant struggle with floating debts and inadequate resources....
+Repeatedly—almost periodically during its first years and not rarely later—it encountered financial storms that seemed certain to overwhelm it."
+The move to Fort Plain reflected the deterioration of the original buildings (the stone of the main building was later used in the construction of Carnegie Hall, on the Hamilton College campus, which opened in 1904).
+Fort Plain, New York is in Montgomery County.
+Still named the Clinton Liberal Institute, it occupied in Fort Plain the facilities of the former Fort Plain Female Seminary and Collegiate Institute.
+In 1887, it had a William Cullen Bryant Literary Society.
+In 1892, it had thirty pianos.
+In 1891, the Institute established a military academy (with both male and female cadets) as part of the school, adding "Military Academy" to the school name, and had an armory for the storage of artillery equipment.
 All of the Institute's buildings at the Fort Plain location were destroyed in a fire on March 25, 1900.
-The Institute's "remaining resources were then transferred to Canton, New York, and merged with the theological school of St. Lawrence University."
+The Institute's remaining resources were then transferred to Canton, New York, and merged with the theological school of St. Lawrence University.